Key Takeaways for Building a Strong Bond with Your Dog:

 Stage Timeframe Factors Affecting Bonding Tips to Strengthen Bond

-Initial Trust Building 1 Week to 1 Month Dog’s past experiences, temperament, and your approach.
+Initial Trust Building 1 Week to 1 Month Dog’s past experiences, temperament, and approach.
 Be patient, gentle, and consistent.
 Establish a routine.

 Basic Attachment Forming 1 Month to 3 Months Consistency in care, quality time, and positive interactions.
 Engage in regular play, training sessions, and affectionate bonding moments.